Bharathan-vicky/About-Me/README.md

-# About-Me
-# Hi there, I'm [Bharathan Rajkumar] 👋
+# Hi there, I'm Bharathan Rajkumar 👋

 Welcome to my GitHub profile!
 Here you'll find a collection of my projects, contributions, and repositories.
-I’m passionate about [Software Engineering], and I love to work on projects that involve [Web application and mobile].
+I’m passionate about Software Engineering, and I love to work on projects that involve Web application and mobile.

 ## 🚀 About Me